sclatch1/recommenderSystems/research-plan.md

 - Which stakeholder goals will you pursue in your project?

 #### Answer
-- provider (making money); users (discover new games); development team (cost efficient); editor (promote his/her items); society (equal treatement to all users)
+- Users: recieve relevant and diverse recommendations; discover new games
+- producer: fair exposure for both popular and nich games.
+- development team: effiecient with high user satisfaction

 - The goals of the stakeholders that I care about overlap.
-So users want to discover novel item, they also want the system to work fast.
+So users want to discover novel and niche item, they also want the system to work fast.
 This in turn will make money and align with the cost efficiency of the development team.
 The societal and editor are at odds, because games that they promote might not interest the users.
-- as stated before: the provider, user and development team
+- as stated before: the providers, users and development team

 ### Desired System Properties